CFIS-UFRO/cfis-interfaces/src/cfis_interfaces/amptek_mca/README.md

 # Example usage

-The library is not documented yet, but you can find an example here to get started.
+The library is not documented yet, but you can find examples here to get started.

+## Single Device (AmptekMCA)

 The example demonstrates how to connect to the device, apply a default configuration, acquire a spectrum, and safely ramp down the high voltage (HV) before disconnecting.

 ```python
 from cfis_interfaces import AmptekMCA